Eva Kant: Live-action films

-In the 1968 movie adaptation Danger: Diabolik by Mario Bava, Eva is played by Marisa Mell, and in general wears more revealing clothing than her usual comic costume.
+In 1968's Danger: Diabolik by Mario Bava, Eva is played by Marisa Mell, and in general wears more revealing clothing than in her comic appearances.
 She also wears her long hair down, abandoning her trademark hairstyle.

-She is played by actress Miriam Leone in the 2021 film directed by the Manetti Bros.
+She is played by actress Miriam Leone in the eponymous 2021 film directed by the Manetti Bros.
+Leone reprised her role in the film's two sequels, Ginko Attacks! and Who Are You?.

 Music videos and tributes

 In the Tiromancino's music video "Amore impossibile", directed by Lamberto Bava, Eva is played by Claudia Gerini.
+Gerini would later make a cameo appearance in the 2021 film as a socialite who is later revealed to be Eva in a mask.

 In 2005, Eva is played by Roberta Potrich in the video for the 50th anniversary of the Fiat 600.